Virginia Overtime Laws

 In the case of the US Dept. of Labor v.
 Fire & Safety Investigation, Fire & Safety Investigation Consulting Services (Fire & Safety) was accused of violating the FLSA by not paying certain employees proper overtime pay.

-Fire & Safety employed consultants who worked on a schedule called a “hitch”, which involved working 12 hours a day for 14 consecutive days (a total of 168 hours) which was followed by 14 consecutive days off.
-Initially, the consultants were paid on an hourly basis, with overtime compensation for the hours they work over 40 per week.
+Fire & Safety employed consultants who worked on a schedule called a “hitch”, which involved working 12 hours a day for 14 consecutive days (a total of 168 hours), which was followed by 14 consecutive days off.
+Initially, the consultants were paid on an hourly basis, with overtime compensation for the hours they worked over 40 per week.

 Later on, Fire & Safety switched to a fixed “hitch rate” for the full 168-hour hitch.
 This means that if a consultant worked less than 168 hours, their wage would be adjusted accordingly using a “blended rate” where their hitch rate would be divided by 168 and multiplied by the number of hours they worked.